-Earth Science Data Systems (ESDS) competitive programs provide specialized and innovative services to data users and/or research products offering new scientific insight by engaging external researchers and software developers through peer-reviewed competition.
-The competitive programs provide a constant source of innovation to improve data products, advance systems, nurture interdisciplinary tools, and increase public participation with NASA Earth observations in order to advance our understanding of the Earth system.
-The Competitive Award Program includes:
+Earth Science Data Systems (ESDS) competitive programs provide a constant source of innovation to improve data products, advance systems, nurture interdisciplinary tools, and increase public participation with NASA Earth observations in order to advance our understanding of the Earth system.
+The ESDS Competitive Award Program includes:

 The ACCESS Program develops and implements technologies to effectively manage, discover, and utilize NASA’s archive of Earth observations for scientific research and applications.